Splatoon (video game): Campaign

 Octo Valley is the game's single player campaign in which players are recruited by veteran and leader of the Squidbeak Splatoon, Cap'n Cuttlefish to rescue the Great Zapfish, Inkopolis' source of power, from the Octarians, a race of octopuses with whom the Inklings warred in a century-old territorial conflict known as the Great Turf War.
 Players use a default ink weapon for this mode, which can be enhanced with upgrades or power-ups by collecting Power Eggs littered across the campaign's levels.
 The goal of each level is to navigate through enemies and obstacles to reach and rescue the Zapfish at the end.
 Each level also contains a hidden "sunken scroll" which reveals backstories and lore surrounding the setting of Splatoon.
 After clearing all of the levels in an area, players fight a boss called an Octoweapon to proceed to the next.
-Clearing each boss unlocks blueprints that can be exchanged at an armoury for more weapon options.
+Clearing each boss unlocks blueprints that can be exchanged at an armory for more weapon options.

+Synopsis

+Setting

+The Splatoon series takes place 12,000 years into the far future on a post-apocalyptic Earth following the extinction of humans and virtually all other mammals, implied to be due to the effects of rampant climate change.
+Marine animals then evolve to reside on land and in the present day occupy the regions of Inkadia and the Splatlands.
+These include the Inklings and Octarians, terrestrial squids and octopuses respectively.
+The city of Inkopolis, which includes Splatoon's hub world Inkopolis Plaza, is located within Inkadia.